FudaWiki/fudawiki-files/hanafuda/games/bakappana.md

 ### Sanjū-Sen-Me [三十錢目]
 This Bakappana variant has a different method of settlement.
 Each player counts their points after each round, and for every 10 points in the score, each player is paid 1 share by each of the other two players. *(To simplify the settlement, it is advisable to take the score of the lowest scoring player and subtract it from the scores of the other two players.)*

-The name refers to the amount of money per share: If it's 30 sen, it's called Sanjū-Sen-Me [三十錢目]; If it's 50 sen, it's called Gojū-Sen-Me [五十錢目]; If it's 1 yen, it's called Ichi-En-Me [一圓目]
+The name refers to the amount of money per share: If it's 30 sen, it's called Sanjū-Sen-Me [三十錢目]; If it's 50 sen, it's called Gojū-Sen-Me [五十錢目]; If it's 1 yen, it's called Ichi-En-Me [一圓目].

 ## 88 vs 80